 Then gently turn over the spatula.
 The butter paper will be facing you.
 Lift the butter paper gently.

 The murukku will be neatly placed on the wooden spatula.

-Now gently tilt or place the spatula in oil, so that the murukku slids in the oil.
+Now gently tilt or place the spatula in oil, so that the murukku slides in the oil.

-Add the remaining murukku also in this manner. fry on a medium flame.
+Add the remaining murukku also in this manner.
+Fry on a medium heat.

 Fry the murukku till the oil stops sizzling or till they become crisp and golden.
 Do not brown them too much.
 Turn over as needed for even frying.